aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - systemctl restart docker
   </br>We need to restart docker for lock to take effect.
   </br>This command varies from system to system

+- docker swarm init
+  </br>To initialise swarm with the node acting as manager.

+- docker swarm init --advertise-addr {ip}
+ </br>To add other nodes to the client given.

+- docker swarm join-token manager
+  </br>To add a manger node to this swarm node we get the command using this command.

 - docker swarm unlock
   </br>Requires key generated in last step